By Leslie N. Masonson, MBA

-The VectorVest ratings of NOW are as follows:
+The VectorVest ratings of IBKR are as follows:

-- Excellent Safety: The Relative Safety (RS) rating is based on the company’s business longevity, financial predictability/consistency, debt-to-equity ratio, and additional risk parameters, including price volatility.
-Its RS rating of 1.43 is well above average, indicating minimal risk.
-Therefore, this stock could be considered suitable for all long-term conservative investors.
+- Very Good Safety: The Relative Safety (RS) rating is based on the company’s business longevity, financial predictability/consistency, debt-to-equity ratio, and additional risk parameters, including price volatility.
+The RS rating of 1.37 (compared to 1.17 in February) is above average, indicating minimal risk.
+Therefore, this stock may be suitable for all long-term conservative investors.

-- Good Timing: The Relative Timing (RT) rating focuses on the price trend over the short, medium, and long term.
+- Fair Timing: The Relative Timing (RT) rating focuses on the price trend over the short, medium, and long term.
 The components include price direction, dynamics, and price magnitude of price changes over daily, weekly, quarterly, and yearly comparisons.
-NOW has an above average RT rating of 1.09 compared to the average 0.92 RT of all the stocks in the database.
+IBKR has a below average RT rating of 0.88 compared to 1.32 in February which was above average) compared to the average 0.75 RT of all the stocks in the database.

-- Very Good Comfort Index: This index measures the consistency of a stock’s long-term resistance to severe and lengthy corrections.
-This index compares the individual stock to the fluctuation of the VectorVest Composite price.
-With a CI rating of 1.35, NOW is well above average of all rated stocks.
-Therefore, this stock is suitable for all long-term conservative investors.
+- Good Comfort Index: This index measures the consistency of a stock’s long-term resistance to severe and lengthy corrections.
+This index compares the individual stock to the fluctuation of the VectorVest Composite price that is measured on a scale of 0 to 2.00.
+At a level of 1.12 (compared to 1.06 in February), IBKR is a bit above average of all rated stocks.
+Therefore, this stock may be suitable for all long-term conservative investors.

-- Excellent Growth Rate (GRT): NOW’s 31% forecasted growth rate is exceptional and is measured over a forecasted three-year period.
-Its sales growth of 25% per year is well above average.
+- Excellent Growth Rate (GRT): IBKR’s 27% forecasted growth rate is well above average and is measured over a forecasted three-year period.
+Its sales growth of 80% per year is exceptional.
 This fundamental factor is calculated in the VectorVest software, so you don’t have to do the work.
 A 5-year chart would show the up-trending earnings with an accelerating move higher after January 2020.

 - Very Good VST Score: The VST Master Indicator ranks 9,154 stocks from high to low and brings to the top of the rankings those stocks with the highest VST scores.
-NOW’s exceptional score is 1.30 which is the upper 1% of the entire database, quite an accomplishment.
+IBKR’s exceptional score is 1.29 (compared to 1.33 in February) which is the upper 1% of the entire database, quite an accomplishment.
 Using VST enables users to determine stocks that are performing much better than average, as well as the opportunity to find the cream of the crop in all its critical criteria with a few mouse clicks.

 Check out VectorVest’s future ratings on this stock before making any move.
-To see the NOW you can analyze NOW free using VectorVest to get the recommendation.
+To see the IBKR rating you can analyze IBKR free using VectorVest to get the recommendation.

 Want These Types of Insights at Your Fingertips so You Can Win More Trades?